Defining Software as a Medical Device

 • Class III General Controls and Premarket Approval

 Device classification depends on the intended use of the device and also upon indications for use.
 For example, a scalpel's intended use is to cut tissue.
 A subset of intended use arises when a more specialized indication is added in the device's labeling such as, "for making incisions in the cornea".
-Indications for use can be found in the device's labeling, but may also be conveyed orally during sale of the product.
+Indications for use can be found in the device's labeling, and marketing materials.

 Once the intended use is determined, a related device code can be identified.
 These device codes can be found in the FDA's Product Code Classification Database.
 Each generic device type is assigned a device code.
 If a relevant device code is not available, something very likely with SaMD products, then a De Novo application may be the premarket pathway.
 This is the premarket approval pathway for a truly novel device that does not have a predicate.